-Our luck ended abruptly, the road deteriorated as we battled through the next 5km of rocks, gravel and sand to finally rejoin the G314.
-A good test for our touring bikes, but not such a welcome crotch massage, or in the words of Jacob, “a ball breaker“.
-The G314, the road that becomes the Karkoram Highway, met the Gaizi River, my eyes widened and excitement grew as the tiptoes of mountains began to engulf us.
+Our luck ended abruptly, the road deteriorated as we battled through the next 5 kilometres of rocks, gravel and sand to finally rejoin the G314.
+A good test for our touring bikes, but not such a welcome crotch massage, or in the words of Jacob, “a ball breaker.”
+The G314, that becomes the Karkoram Highway, met the Gaizi River, my eyes widened and excitement grew as the tiptoes of mountains began to engulf us.
 The dry ridges, cracked and shaped by the harsh weather resembled a series of ancient, gnarled cathedral organ pipes as far as the eyes could see.
 We stopped for a rest at Aoyitakezhan to quench our parched, dry mouths with sweet, luscious watermelon.
-To our surprise Mario absolutely annihilated slice after slice, a skill he was extremely proud of.
-He smiled jubilantly as he was crowned ‘Mario The Machine‘.
+Mario absolutely annihilated slice after slice, a skill he was extremely proud of.
+He smiled jubilantly as he was crowned “Mario The Machine”

 As the day came to a close, our legs began to tire, the terrain along side the road was becoming ever more rugged, the feasibility of finding a camping spot dwindled so we decided to call it a day.
 Just off the highway I scouted out a suitably covert, yet rock hard, camping ground.
-We found a series of rocks to sit and rest our legs as we introduced Mario to cycle touring porridge.
-By chance, we had chosen a camp perfectly situated in view of two great glacial peaks peaking out under a soft blanket of white cloud.
-We relaxed, sat back in awe of our surroundings and observed a trio of birds circling thousands of meters above in search of prey.
+We found a series of rocks to sit on and rest our legs as we introduced Mario to cycle touring porridge.
+By chance, we had chosen a camp perfectly situated in view of two great glacial peaks under a soft blanket of white cloud.
+We relaxed, sat back in awe of our surroundings and observed a trio of huge birds circling thousands of meters above in search of prey.
 Although flat, the surface was as firm as set concrete, pegs were useless.
-We set out individually working out a method to pitch our tents using rocks as anchors, as a perfectionist, this was activity I thoroughly enjoyed and was proud of the final product.
+We set out individually working out a method to pitch our tents using rocks as anchors.
+As a perfectionist, this was activity I thoroughly enjoyed and was proud of the final product.

-We started riding the next day after a roadside coffee, gifted with hot water from a lady cleaning outside her stall in preparation for the days business, and a breakfast of nan, or flat bread, a staple of the cycle touring diet, with banana and jam.
-We cruised through the next 20 km in the still, cool morning air.
+We started riding the next day after a roadside coffee, gifted with hot water from a lady cleaning outside her stall in preparation for the days business, and a breakfast of naan, or flat bread, a staple of the cycle touring diet, with banana and jam.
+We cruised through the next 20 kilometres in the still, cool morning air.
 We cycled through a vast, open expanse, Muztagh standing shoulders above all other surroundings.
 We passed marmots frolicking about, snickering in their high pitched, almost sarcastic tones.
 In the distance, one long, dramatic switchback wound its way up and over the foreboding mountain, the final ascent and mountain pass of this leg of the journey.
-Leading the way, Jacob, in his element, accompanied with a rekindled appetite after his colonic discomfort, powered through the proceeding hour of climbing, valiantly summiting the 4100m pass in one effort with the support of enthusiastic Chinese tourists, leaving the vast views of the valley behind.
-Knowing that this was our final ascent in China, we were ecstatic, the next 75 km of descent would take us into the ‘Tajik Autonomous Country of Tashkurgan‘.
+Leading the way, Jacob, in his element, accompanied with a rekindled appetite after his colonic discomfort, powered through the proceeding hour of climbing, valiantly summiting the 4,100 metre pass in one effort with the support of enthusiastic Chinese tourists, leaving the vast views of the valley behind.
+Knowing that this was our final ascent in China, we were ecstatic, the next 75 kilometres of descent would take us into the ‘Tajik Autonomous Country of Tashkurgan‘.

 The border crossing into Pakistan, The Khunjerab Pass, is closed during weekends, meaning that we had to wait until Monday to catch the bus to Sost, the Pakistan border town.
 We therefore spent the next three nights in Tashkurgan, dosing ourselves up with excessive, yet much needed calories and ticking chores off our to do list.
-Struggling to withdraw cash from an ATM in such a far out town, Mario so kindly offered to withdraw money for us in exchange for US Dollars.
+Struggling to withdraw cash from the limited ATMs in such a far out town, Mario so kindly offered to withdraw money for us in exchange for US Dollars.
 Mario was the absolute corner stone to our successful, stress free ride between Kashgar and Tashkurgan.
-A kinship was developed that can only manifest itself between three individuals who are exposed in such extreme circumstances.
-Spending four arduous days cycling and camping together, through the shared vulnerability of a bond was formed with fond memories of community, encouragement and camaraderie.
-Mario will be sorely missed, but we can reminiss over the good times of grimacing up steep inclines to the Rocky soundtrack shouting “Adrian!”, Mario breaking a chair in a small local restaurant after demolishing eight steamed boazis, his endless questions despite how out of breath we were and reluctant to spark up a conversation whilst sweating through the gears; “Do you know Che Guevara?”, “Where does the queen live?”, “Do you like Adele?”, “How much does an ice cream cost in London?”, and his triumphant achievement of four ‘fumpys’ in one day, or in English, four Poos.
+A kinship was developed that can only manifest itself between three individuals who are exposed to such extreme circumstances.
+Spending four arduous days cycling and camping together, through the shared vulnerability a bond was formed with fond memories of community, encouragement and camaraderie.
+Mario will be sorely missed, but we can reminisce over the good times of grimacing up steep inclines to the Rocky soundtrack shouting “Adriaaan!”, Mario breaking a chair in a small local restaurant after demolishing eight steamed boazis, his endless questions despite how out of breath we were and reluctant to spark up a conversation whilst sweating through the gears; “Do you know Che Guevara?
+Where does the queen live?
+Do you like Adele?
+How much does an ice cream cost in London?”
+And his triumphant achievement of four ‘fumpys’ in one day, or in English, four poos.
 He could never be replaced but we can only hope that we have the pleasure of meeting a Pakistani ‘Mario‘ across the border.